Cosmopolitanism: Contemporary cosmopolitan thinkers

 Especially, there is no rational ground for curtailing the cultural freedoms (of language, religion and customs) in the name of the nation, the church, or the party.
 From this point of view, the Internet provides a much more attractive model than the nation-state.
 Neither is there any just reason for restraining the free circulation of people, ideas, or goods.
 Mosterín thinks that the nation-state is incompatible with the full development of freedom, whose blossoming requires the reorganization of the world political system along cosmopolitan lines.
 He proposes a world without sovereign nation-states, territorially organized in small autonomous but not-sovereign cantonal polities, complemented by strong world organizations.
-He emphasizes the difference between international institutions, led by representatives of the national governments, and world or universal institutions, with clearly defined aims served by directors selected by their personal qualifications, independently of any national bias or proportion.

 Criticizing the abstract nature of most versions of cosmopolitanism, Charles Blattberg has argued that any viable cosmopolitanism must be "rooted," by which he means based upon a "global patriotism."

 More general philosophical reviews of cosmopolitanism and multiculturalism are also available.
 Carol Nicholson compares John Searle's opposition to multiculturalism with Charles Taylor's celebration of it.
 She uses Richard Rorty as a triangulation point in that he remains neutral about multiculturalism, but his philosophical analysis of truth and practice can be deployed to argue against Searle and in favor of Taylor.
 At a conference on "Philosophy in a Multicultural Context", Rasmus Winther excavated the philosophical assumptions and practices connected with cosmopolitanism and multiculturalism.
 He develops Bruno Latour's conception of the philosopher as public diplomat.